Migrating from Universal Analytics: Your Options in 2026

 How to Start Fresh with Clean Analytics

 Here's the silver lining: starting over in 2026 is not a disadvantage.
-You get to choose a tool that fits your current needs, not one you inherited by default.
+You get to choose a tool that fits yourcurrentneeds, not one you inherited by default.
 Here's how to approach it:

-Step 1: Define What You Actually Need
+Define What You Need

-Step 2: Remove Old Tracking Code
+Remove Old Tracking Code

-If your site still has the old UA tracking snippet (starting with UA-), remove it.
-It's sending requests to a dead endpoint, adding unnecessary page weight, and may confuse ad blockers or security scanners.
+If your site still has the old UA tracking snippet (starting with<code>UA-</code>), remove it.
+It's sending requests to a dead endpoint.

-Step 3: Install Your New Tool
+Install Your New Tool

 Most privacy-first analytics tools take less than five minutes to set up.
-With Copper Analytics, you add a single script tag to your site and data starts flowing immediately — no configuration wizards, no tag managers, no consent banners.
-Read our step-by-step switching guide for a detailed walkthrough.
+WithCopper Analytics, add a single script tag and data flows immediately.

-Step 4: Establish a New Baseline
+Establish a New Baseline

 Clean Slate Advantage